jdjgilbert/wildecolhull/content/authors/Charlotte-Howard/_index.md

 ---

-Charlotte's MSc focused on the multidimeneional effects of nutrition across the time course of development upon hatching and cocoon weight in solitary bee larvae.
+Charlotte's MSc focused on the multidimensional effects of nutrition across the time course of development upon hatching and cocoon weight in solitary bee larvae.
 Charlotte is now a NERC-funded PhD researcher at [Reading University](https://research.reading.ac.uk/foodbiosystems/meet-our-researchers/meet-our-phd-students-rdg/).